Top Event Logging Practices Suggested by Cyber Experts

 Record the Most Important Events

-Let's be honest: You don’t need to track every digital action.
-Logging every single event on your network can generate an overwhelming amount of data that's difficult to analyze.
-Instead, focus on tracking the events that truly matter—those that can uncover security breaches and compliance risks.
+You don’t have to track every digital action.
+Logging everything can create too much data.
+Instead, focus on the events that matter most, such as those that could show security breaches or compliance risks.

 The key events to log are: